 About The Team Members

 Native San Diegan Brian Miller has been investigating paranormal activity since 1980.
 His investigative approach is influenced by a strong technical background in multiple fields, including security, photography, electronic music/commercial music recording, anthropology, psychology, salvage archaeology and computer sciences.
 He has worked in a variety of occupations, including gravedigger, aircraft mechanic and hazardous materials emergency response instructor.
 His aerospace and hazardous materials training introduced him to a range of environmental monitoring devices and the scientific methodology behind their use.
-Brian is an Organizing Coordinator for The International Association of Machinists and Aerospace Workers, IAM Local 1125, based here in San Diego.
+Brian is a union organizing coordinator here in San Diego.

 Karl Sherlock's background in logic, critical thinking and rhetoric, along with his amateur interest in science and sound tech, puts his pragmatic approach to paranormal investigating on a more skeptical trajectory.
 His many personal experiences with the paranormal over the years have led him on the one hand to seek out rational explanations using the scientific method and, on the other hand, to explore philosophical, cultural, psychological, and spiritual causes for paranormal experiences.
-Karl is an Associate Professor of English and Writing Program Co-Coordinator at Grossmont College in El Cajon, California.
+Karl is an Associate Professor of English at a local college.

 San Diego County branch librarian Timothy Mountain is a native San Diegan.
 He has spent the last 25 years actively investigating claims of paranormal activity.
 A graduate of SDSU with a degree in Environmental Geography and Remote Sensing, he has an extensive knowledge of technology and environmental monitoring devices, and he brings to the group his strong research skills, his sense of humor and his practical common-sense approach to paranormal investigation.
 Tim's extensive knowledge, practical skills and excellent attitude are sure to help further the success of PPI as Southern California’s premier paranormal investigating group.
 Tim's hobbies include photography, astronomy, reading, historical research with an emphasis on California and San Diego, historical architecture, home brewing, and travel.